rhboot/shim/SBAT.md

 grub.vendorc,1,Vendor C,[...]
 ```

-In the perfect scenario, to provide the perfect security, the UEFI SBAT
-revocation variable (named *SbatLevel*) would then be set, so that GRUB with a
+After this, the UEFI SBAT revocation variable (named *SbatLevel*) would be
-global generation number of only 4 or higher would be able to be booted.
-(In
-reality there's naturally going to be a certain grace period)
+updated to raise the mandatory minimal global generation number for GRUB to 4.

 However, Vendor C mis-merges the patches into one of their products and does
 not become aware of the fact that this mis-merge created an additional
 vulnerability until after they have published a signed binary in that vulnerable
 state.
-Vendor C's GRUB binary can now be used to compromise everyone's systems.
+Vendor C's GRUB binary can now be abused to compromise their systems.

 To remedy this, Vendor C will release a security-fixed binary with the same
 global generation number and an updated product-specific generation number (set